Homestead Steel Works: History

 The steel works were first constructed in 1881.
-Andrew Carnegie, (a Scottish emigrant), bought the 2 year old Homestead Steel Works in 1883, and integrated it into his Carnegie Steel Company.
+Steel tycoon Andrew Carnegie bought the 2 year old Homestead Steel Works in 1883, and integrated it into his Carnegie Steel Company.
 For many years, the Homestead Works was the largest steel mill in the world and the most productive of the Mon Valley's many mills.

 A series of industrial disputes over wages, working hours and contracts occurred in the early years of the works, leading to the Homestead strike, an industrial lockout and strike which began on June 30, 1892, culminating in a battle between strikers and private security agents on July 6, 1892.
-The battle was one of the most violent disputes in U.S. labor history and the final result was a major defeat for the union and a setback for their efforts to unionize steelworkers.
+The battle was one of the most violent disputes in U.S. labor history, ending in a major defeat for the union, setting back their efforts to unionize steelworkers.

 In 1896, Carnegie built the Carnegie Library of Homestead in nearby Munhall as part of concessions to the striking workers.
 (This however has never been validated.
 Carnegie had the plans drawn up in the late 1880s, and run-ins with the Union bosses kept him from actually building it.)